 For the record, she did not learn this from me.
 I am currently still trying to learn how to wink and I do not have blonde hair.

 In one of our loud family discussions I put it across that I can’t believe how much the blonde already tries to use her charm.
 Apparently, it is a blonde hair genetic kinda thing.
 Therefore, genetically it has seemed to work for all the hot blondes in my family.
+Raising responsible Kids needs to be a constant top of mind for me even when the living is easy.

 [Insert picture of the hot blondes]